Academic Progress Standards

 Students who return from prior suspension and fail to meet minimum satisfactory progress for the quarter shall be dismissed from the college, subject to appeal.
 If dismissal is upheld, the student will not be eligible to return until the fourth quarter following the dismissal.
 Students will be blocked from registration until evidence of their degree audit is submitted to the Registration Office.

-In order to encourage students who may not have been successful during their previous college work, YVC has established an academic renewal policy.
+To encourage students who may not have been successful during their previous college work, YVC has established an academic renewal procedure.

-Students who return after an absence of at least a year and who subsequently pass two quarters of work (at least 12 credits each quarter) with a 2.0 GPA or better, may petition the Registrar and Director for Enrollment Services to implement the academic renewal policy.
+Students who return after an absence of at least four quarters and who subsequently pass two quarters of work (at least 12 credits each quarter) with a 2.0 GPA or better, may petition the Registrar and Director for Enrollment Services to implement the academic renewal procedure.
 If the petition is accepted, grades for the quarter chosen and all quarters prior to the one chosen, will be changed to “No Credit.”
 All courses previously taken remain on the transcript, but the grade point average is adjusted.
-Courses subject to this policy will not count toward completion of the student’s program of study.
+Courses with the “No credit” notation cannot be used for fulfill degree or certificate graduation requirements.
 Students who wish to rescind this policy must petition to the Registrar.

-The policy may be used only once, and students must be enrolled at the time the policy is implemented.
-No other college work is subject to the provisions of this policy.
+The procedure may be used only once, and students must be enrolled at the time the procedure is implemented.
+No other college work is subject to the provisions of this procedure.

 Final examinations are scheduled during the final week of each quarter.
 As a matter of college policy, individual students are not permitted to take early final examinations.